When you think of fair foods, you probably think of fatty, sugary, deep fried decadence. And to be honest, that’s pretty much what state fair food is!

-As an adult, though, the fair is mostly about enjoying the fair food.
+As an adult, though, the state fair is mostly about enjoying the fair food.

-Of course, with these 25 recipes, you can enjoy your favorite fair foods anytime you like.
+Of course, with these 25 recipes, you can enjoy your favorite state fair foods anytime you like.

 1. Funnel Cakes

-Aside from maybe candy and caramel apples, funnel cakes are pretty much the go-to fair food.
+Aside from maybe caramel and candy apples, funnel cakes are pretty much the go-to state fair food.

-Everyone loves them, and they’re one of most fairs’ best-selling food items.
+Everyone loves them, and they’re one of most fairs’ classic food items.

 There’s just something about that crispy, deep-fried dough and tingly powdered sugar that is almost heavenly.